Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 Start With the Basics: Red, White, Rosé, or Sparkling?

 The question seems simple, but the answer often depends on context.
-Instead of thinking only about preference, consider when and how you will enjoy the wine.
+Instead of focusing solely on preference, consider when and how you will enjoy the wine.
 A warm afternoon, a cool evening, or a comforting dinner may all point you toward very different styles.
 Temperature, seasonality, and food influence the choice more than people expect.

 If you usually prefer red but need a white for pairing, say it.
-If you enjoy whites but want a red for the meal, your wine expert can guide you toward lighter and smoother options.
-The same applies to rosé and sparkling, which work beautifully for refreshing moments, shared platters, or versatile pairings.
+If you enjoy white wine but want a red wine for the meal, your wine expert can guide you toward lighter and smoother options.
+The same applies to rosé and sparkling wines, which pair well with refreshing moments, shared platters, and a range of various dishes.
 A few simple details go a long way.

 Share Your Food Pairing